Africa Geographic Blogger Profiles

 Recent Post: Everest Team gathers in support of the Wild Dogs

-We're the Africa Geographic editorial team – a diverse set of editors, designers and social media gurus, all united by our passion for this addictive continent.
+We're the Africa Geographic editorial team – a diverse set of editors, designers and social media natives, all united by our passion for this addictive continent.

 I have worked for Wilderness Safaris and affiliated camps in the Okavango since 2004.
 Wild places, travel, writing and photography are my passions, and for the last year I have had the opportunity to combine all of these in a position for Wilderness Safaris, where I generate media, pictures, stories and blogs about our exceptional environment.
 From my base in Mombo Camp, I travel to the Okavango camps of Xigera and Vumbura, on the lookout for noteworthy sightings, events, animal characters and photographic opportunities, which are then uploaded and proliferated through various digital media.
 Visit my website Ryan Green Photography